Skip to content

 For unsecured creditors, they have claims amounting to approximately $1,243,848.81, and “this amount does not include any amounts of secured creditors for shortfalls on their security,” according to the report.

 The company’s assets come from inventory, which MNP removed from both Escape Route locations in Squamish and Whistler.
-Inventory was valued at $110,000 but advertised in a liquidation sale at Maynards Liquidation as worth $1 million to $2 million.
+Inventory was valued at $110,000 but advertised in a liquidation sale at Maynards Liquidation as worth about $500,000.
 No cash balance remained in the company’s accounts.

 Based on MNP’s estimates, “there will be no recovery to unsecured creditors.”